Evaluation of machine-learning models to measure individualized treatment effects from randomized clinical trial data with time-to-event outcomes: Material and Methods

 \subsubsection{Breast cancer study on taxane chemotherapy}

 We apply the models to a meta-analysis of neoadjuvant trials that included $614$ breast cancer patients treated by anthracycline-based chemotherapy with ($n=507$) or without ($n=107)$ taxane.
-The dataset is composed of $p=1,689$ genes.
-This cohort is available in the biospear\citep{Ternes2018} R package that is publicly available.
+The dataset comprises $p=1,689$ genes.
+This cohort is available in the biospear \citep{Ternes2018} R package, which is publicly available.